microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/Solution-00.md

 We recommend installing the tools on your workstation.

 - The AKS "contossoappmysql" web front end has a public IP address that you can connect to.
-- If this is an internal AIRS ACCOUNT, keep the security autobot happy and create a Network Security Group on the Vnet,
+- If this is an internal AIRS ACCOUNT, keep the security autobot happy and create a Network Security Group on the Vnet call is PizzaAppEastUS / PizzaAppWestUS and enable (allow) TCP port 8081 priority 200 and disable (deny) TCP port 3306 priority 210
+- The student will need this NSG for future challenge

 ```bash